joinself/academy/examples/mobile/android/02_credentials/03_digital_signatures/README.md

-# 🔗 Custom Credential Demo
+# 🔗 Digital Signature Demo

 > **📖 Learn the concepts first:** [Verifiable Credentials Concepts](../../../../../../docs/concepts/verifiable-credentials.md)
 > **🎯 What you'll learn:** How to use digital signatures with Self SDK.